Kong/docs.konghq.com/app/konnect/servicehub/service-versions.md

 no_version: true
 ---

-Every {{site.konnect_short_name}} Service version is associated with one [runtime group](/konnect/runtime-manager/runtime-groups/).
+Every {{site.konnect_short_name}} service version is associated with one [runtime group](/konnect/runtime-manager/runtime-groups/).
-Any configurations for the Service version, such as implementations, plugins, and routes, will also be associated with the same runtime group.
+Any configurations for the service version, such as implementations, plugins, and routes, will also be associated with the same runtime group.

 If a Service has multiple Service versions, each version can be